vital1188/voice-pal-app/README.md

-# Voice Pal - Interactive AI Chat with Neon Robot Face
+# Nicanor - Multilingual AI Assistant with Neon Robot Face

-Voice Pal is an interactive web application that combines OpenAI's real-time voice API with a dynamic, animated neon robot face.
-The robot's expressions and mouth movements react to the AI's speech, creating an immersive and entertaining conversation experience.
+Nicanor is an interactive web application that combines OpenAI's real-time voice API with a dynamic, animated neon robot face.
+The robot's expressions and mouth movements react to the AI's speech, creating an immersive and entertaining conversation experience in multiple languages.

 ![Voice Pal Demo](demo-screenshot.png)